 Situated two miles west of present-day Buffalo, Kansas in Woodson County, Fort Belmont was built in 1860 to protect area settlers from both Indians and Missouri Bushwhackers during the strife of the Kansas-Missouri Border War.

 Situated in a wooded area on Sandy Creek, the fort was built near the Belmont Trading Post, which was established in 1856.
 The post included Officers’ quarters in 3-4 small cabins south of the actual fort, which was an earth embankment with logs as a roof.
 A parade ground was located east of the officers’ quarters.
 The post was manned by companies from the Kansas 16th Regiment.

 For a brief period of time, an Indian Agency was located at the post to service the Osage and Creek Indians of the area.
-The agency was discontinued in October 1864 and by the end of the month the fort was abandoned.
-The most never saw any military action during the Civil War.
+The post never saw any military action during the Civil War and Indian agency was discontinued in October 1864.
+By the end of the month, the fort was abandoned.
 Though the fort continued to stand until about 1871, it quickly deteriorated and there are no remains today.